Myanmar (Burma)

 | Unreliable power supply and crumbling infrastructure limiting modern business scalability. |

-YES, BUT LIGHTLY.
-Myanmar (Burma) taxes capital gains lightly (10% at the top), with no annual wealth charge and no inheritance regime.
-A held portfolio compounds with minimal friction; the state only shows up at disposal.
+Myanmar takes a light trim on capital gains (10% at the top), with no annual wealth levy and no inheritance regime.

-YES, BUT TAXED.
-Corporate tax in Myanmar (Burma) lands at a moderate 22% with no IP-box softening.
-Standard accounting, VAT at n/a, standard administrative weight.
-Nothing exotic in either direction.
+Corporate tax in Myanmar lands at a moderate 22%, no IP-box to soften it.
+Standard accounting, VAT at n/a, the usual dose of paperwork.
+Nothing to celebrate, nothing to flee.

 | Country | Status | Dividends | Interest | Royalties |